 Once we have determined the appropriate actions for the situation, we want to choose herbs based on the actions we are looking for as well as the body system we want to address.
 In this case we can consider herbs that have an affinity for the throat and the mucous membranes.

 Let’s take the herbal action astringency as an example.
 Oak bark is a wonderful astringent herb.
 I have no doubt it could be helpful for a sore throat.
 However, it is not an herb that has a strong infinity with the throat.
-Instead, it’s more often used to address the lower digestive tract.
+Instead, herbalists more often use it to address the lower digestive tract.

 Sage (Salvia officinalis) leaf, on the other hand, is a wonderful astringent with an affinity for the throat.
 A warm sage tea or a sage-and-salt gargle are some of my favorite simple remedies for a sore throat.